 Many trees are self-pollinating but a small number do need a second tree to assist with pollination.
-If you've only got room for one tree, ensure it's self-pollinating.
+If you've only got room for 1 tree, ensure it's self-pollinating.
 “Peaches are self-pollinating and the white-fleshed ‘Anzac' peaches are tops for taste,” says garden expert and television presenter Melissa King.
 Citrus, apricots, nectarines, figs and some pear and plum varieties also self-pollinate.
 “Apples need a compatible pollinating partner to produce a good crop of fruit, so make room for two delicious varieties,” she advises.
 The Flemings ‘Ballerina' range of columnar trees are great for squeezing more than one tree into a tight space.

 Good looks can also be a factor, with bright fruit and delicate blossoms making many fruit trees desirable for more than their tasty harvest.
 Espaliering a tree – training it to grow along a wall or fence – looks pretty and saves space.
 “Virtually any fruit tree can be espaliered, but certain trees, like apples, pears, citrus and olives, work better than others,” says Melissa.

-Climate: This will affect your choice of tree, so always check the plant's label to see if it's okay for your area; stores will generally carry suitable trees for your zone.
+This will affect your choice of tree, so always check the plant's label to see if it's okay for your area; stores will generally carry suitable trees for your zone.
 Potted fruit trees can sometimes be brought inside or moved to a protected spot if you're concerned about frosts.

-Planting preparation: Improve the soil with organic matter, like compost and well-rotted manure.
-Wes recommends digging a hole one-and-a-half times the size of the root system.
+Improve the soil with organic matter, like compost and well-rotted manure.
+Wes recommends digging a hole 1.5 times the size of the root system.
 “Backfill lightly with soil to create a cushion in the centre of the hole, then position the tree and backfill,” he says.
 Firm the soil around the base of the tree and water in well.
 If planting in pots, ensure the container is big enough and use a good quality potting mix.

 The time frame from planting to harvest varies depending on the fruit type.
 For example, citrus can take up to three years to fully form – while the fruit will form earlier, it's best to remove them to encourage the tree to focus its energy into strong structural growth.
 As a general guide, most fruit trees can be harvested within two to five years.

-Pruning: “Most fruit trees will benefit from a good prune when they are dormant in winter,” says Melissa King.
+“Most fruit trees will benefit from a good prune when they are dormant in winter,” says Melissa King.
 “This will help improve the quality and amount of fruit, and create a strong network of branches.”

-There will be unwanted visitors on your fruit trees, typically during warmer months as the trees are budding or fruiting.
+There'll be unwanted visitors on your fruit trees, typically during warmer months as the trees are budding or fruiting.
 They can differ from tree to tree, so it's a good idea to get a proper diagnosis from a garden expert.
 Generally, most sap-sucking bugs, such as aphids, mealy bugs and scale, can be treated with a broad-range insecticide, like Yates Nature's Way Citrus and Ornamental Spray or Richgro Beat-A-Bug, but always check the label or ask in-store if you're not sure.

 Fruit trees can often be grown out of their preferred zone, as long as similar conditions are provided or met.
 For example, figs can be grown in subtropical, warm temperate and cool climate zones; citrus in warm temperate and cool climates.
-The following is a general indication of what grows where (check instore for self-pollinating varieties).
+The following is a general indication of what grows where (check in-store for self-pollinating varieties).